 Further, Ted Schuur, a permafrost expert at Northern Arizona University has said that “a rapid meltdown would be disastrous because it could release a lot of CO2—in addition to methane, a powerful short-lived climate pollutant—to the atmosphere, where it would cause additional warming. (…) This rate of warming suggests substantial change underway.”
 In this study Schuur estimates 5-15% of the Arctic methane budget may be susceptible to release by 2100.

-Beckwith (video), who provides many educational lectures on methane, says that “since 2005, the oceans over the shallow continental shelves in the Russian Arctic (ESAS, Laptev) were ice covered, keeping the ocean shelves near freezing temperatures under the polar surface waters (at depths of ~150m or less).
+The oceans over the shallow continental shelves in the Russian Arctic (ESAS, Laptev) were once ice covered, keeping the ocean shelves near freezing temperatures under the polar surface waters (at depths of ~150m or less).
 Since 2005, the ice cap cover has gone.
 The water has warmed as high as 17°C there in summer up from freezing at 0°C, heating the sea-floor, perforating the permafrost cap, and thawing methane hydrates.
-Ebullition (bubbling methane) is rising up the water into the atmosphere in ever increasing amounts.”
+Ebullition (bubbling methane) is rising up the water into the atmosphere in ever increasing amounts.
 The more permafrost melts, the more methane is released.

 The ESAS and other continental shelves are at shallow depths (less than 50-100 M).
 Most of the methane already being released is escaping into the atmosphere from subsea permafrost located on these shelves rather than being absorbed into water.
 The existence of such shallow methane hydrates in permafrost was confirmed here at depths as small as 20m according to this Nature study.
 How much is there is still in question.
 According to this same study, “a challenge for assessing the impact of contemporary climate change on methane hydrates is continued uncertainty about the size of the global gas hydrate inventory and the portion of the inventory that is susceptible to climate warming.”